 - Just do it.
 Think a lot, regret a little, and get going.
 Remember those quasi-deep short French phrases everyone seems to know? joie de vivre, raison d’être, c’est la vie, l’esprit d’escalier.
 It’s possible to make them part of your life.
 At least you mustered up the courage make your freshman year dream a reality – applying to go abroad – that was the most difficult part.
 While sitting in a hotel with spotty wi-fi in the Napa Valley at the end of summer before your junior year, you sat down to channel your thoughts into actually applying to Boston University’s Geneva Internship Program.
 Despite feeling like you were “cutting into” precious vacation time in the moment, that was likely one of the best decisions you made in 2015.
 In 2016, you decided to apply to some of your dream futures — keep going and follow through with building the foundation of where and who you want to be.
 2017 will be filled with uncertainty, adventure, and a learning-curve of maturity —

 - You can survive on less, but don’t forget: minimalism is a luxury.
-What does this even mean (???)
-In terms of Geneva: pack winterproof footwear (think of @Aneesh wearing soaked mocs while we trekked around the snowy park for an art history field trip), a warm coat for windy days, and your running sneakers – it’s all worth the weight.
+In terms of Geneva: pack winterproof footwear (think of @Aneesh wearing soaked moccasins while we trekked around the snowy park for an art history field trip), a warm coat for windy days, and your running sneakers – it’s all worth the weight.

 However, in terms of design: look at Squarespace.
 Its most popular commercial and portfolio templates are quite basic.
 In terms of consuming: remember that Burberry’s iconic item is a simple, unadorned tan trenchcoat.
-But it’s nearly $2,000 (womp).
-But maybe, it will be the only rainjacket you’ll be wearing for the next decade, so the price per wear + the number of prêt à porter coats you don’t end up buying + initial investment could be worth it.
+But maybe, it will be the only rain jacket you’ll be wearing for the next decade, so the price per wear + the number of prêt à porter coats you don’t end up buying + initial investment could be justified.
 In terms of survival: if you can make it four months in Europe on three colors in your wardrobe (black, grey, and shades of white), two suitcases, and one backpack, how much do you really need day-to-day?
 Beyond eating well, exercising often, keeping up with your family, doing meaningful work, and forming friendships – what else truly matters?